SaranyaVelu-SK/React/README.md

     🔺Upon rendering, ReactDOM takes react element and turns it into HTML nad sends to browser 🔺Element rendered( heading element) replaces (❌NOT APPENDED❌) the <h1> tag inside the <div> that has id = "root"

-    TL;DR ➡️ A React element is a JavaScript object that tells React what to render and how it should look.A React element is not the same as a DOM element (it’s just a description of what should be rendered).
+     A React element is a JavaScript object that tells React what to render and how it should look.A React element is not the same as a DOM element (it’s just a description of what should be rendered).

     React elements are immutable.
 Once created, they can’t be changed.
 This immutability helps React do fast comparisons during rendering because it knows any change requires a new object.
 This makes UIs more predictable and improves performance with techniques like memoization and pure rendering.

 # 2️⃣1️⃣ HTML Elements vs React Elements

-    React elements are not actual DOM nodes, but plain JavaScript objects that describe what should appear on the screen.
+  - React elements are not actual DOM nodes, but plain JavaScript objects that describe what should appear on the screen.
 They're created via JSX or React.createElement() and are used by React’s virtual DOM for efficient updates.

-    In contrast, HTML elements are the actual DOM nodes rendered in the browser.
+  - In contrast, HTML elements are the actual DOM nodes rendered in the browser.

-    The actual rendering of React elements into HTML elements is handled by ReactDOM, which compares the virtual DOM to the real DOM and updates only what’s necessary.
+  - The actual rendering of React elements into HTML elements is handled by ReactDOM, which compares the virtual DOM to the real DOM and updates only what’s necessary.

 # 2️⃣2️⃣ JSX: